Skip to main content

 Supertab Connect integrates with Fastly for two purposes: serving your RSL license at /license.xml via your domain, and enforcing the Crawler Authentication Protocol (CAP) to protect content from unlicensed crawlers.

-RSL License Deployment
+Publishing RSL License

 Your RSL license needs to be accessible at https://yourdomain.com/license.xml.
 Fastly proxies this path to the Supertab Connect origin, keeping the URL on your domain.
 The configuration differs slightly between VCL and Compute services.